 Artichoke leaf has been shown to have medicinal properties, specifically on liver health and function.

-One study in 2015 on animals showed that artichoke root demonstrated the ability to both protect the liver and help liver cells regenerate.
+on animals showed that artichoke root demonstrated the ability to both protect the liver and help liver cells regenerate.

 Artichokes also contain the flavonoid silymarin, which acts as a powerful liver protectant.

 Silymarin has to potentially treat nonalcoholic fatty liver disease and .
 Two other ingredients in this tonic, dandelion root and chicory root, also encourage liver health.

 Recipe for liver-balancing bitters

 - 1 oz. dried artichoke root and leaf